SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Acutus Medical, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 18, 2022 - (NASDAQ: AFIB)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Acutus Medical, Inc..
+NEW YORK, April 13, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Acutus Medical, Inc..

 Shareholders who purchased shares of AFIB during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.